 Pas de la Casa, like the rest of Andorra, stands out as one of the world's best duty-free shopping enclaves, its shopping precinct a gold mine of holiday bargains.
 There are, of course, sports shops for snow gear like the multi-storey Olympia Esports, but shoppers here also stock up on electronic goods at establishments like Florencia; perfumes and cosmetics, designer clothing, photographic equipment and car and motorbike accessories from tyres to leathers.
 British visitors revel in the tax-free tobacco, alcohol and fuel.

 With more than 60 restaurants cooking up a storm in and around the Pas de la Casa holiday resort, no one working up an appetite on the slopes need go hungry.
 Local cuisine is largely Spanish (with paella as a favourite) but there are plenty of French influences on the local menus.
-Rated as the most 'upscale' gourmet dining establishment in 'Pas' is the Restaurant Marisqueria Campistrano; for views of the competition action and competitive boarding courses dine on high (2,200m up) at the Costa Rodona, which has a self-service cafeteria on the ground floor.
-There are many other restaurants on the slopes offering panoramic views and delicious meals, with dozens more cafes and restaurants in town offering everything from quick snacks to gourmet delights.
+For views of the competition action and competitive boarding courses, one can even dine on high (2,200m up), with many restaurants on the slopes offering panoramic views and delicious meals, while dozens more cafes and restaurants in town offering everything from quick snacks to gourmet delights.

 The village is not much to look at and can become quite rowdy after dark.
 Not the best place for a family holiday with young children.